 There are four documents we've added to the files and links section below.

-Any questions or suggestions for future content, please feel free to contact Anne Davys, Foundation Standards facilitator - details below.
+Any questions or suggestions for future content, please feel free to contact Lisa Zame, details below.

 The RNZCGP website has good information to support practices to meet the standard.
 In particular the quality programmes resources tab on the left hand side has some good resources on it.

 The Pinnacle team are available to answer any questions you may have around the standard.
-Your first point of contact is the practice systems support team.
+Your first point of contact is Lisa Zame, the Foundation Standard Facilitator.
 The Pinnacle nursing team are available if you have any questions regarding criteria affecting nursing.
 Common areas that require nursing input are standing orders.

-If there are trends occurring through the assessment process, we will ensure these are shared with practices through our website.
+We will share trends occurring through the assessment process, as tips in our practice newsletters on a bi-monthly basis.
+We will ensure these are shared with practices through our website.

-If you would like a Pinnacle staff member to meet with your team for an initial start up meeting, please contact Michelle Bayley to arrange a time.
-It is important that you have a representative from each area of your team at that meeting to help ease the load of one person trying to complete all areas of the standard.
+If you would like a Pinnacle staff member to meet with your team for an initial start-up meeting, please contact Lisa to arrange a time.
+It is important you have a representative from each area of your team at that meeting to help ease the load of one person trying to complete all areas of the standard.

 It is important practices set up processes to ensure that when assessment date comes, it is not a big piece of work.
 Products such as GP Docs are useful to manage the process within the practice.
 If you do not have a product such as GP Docs, it is important as a team you are consistently using staff meetings and clinical governance meetings to update a few policies each month.